On the K-point in moduli space: Integrating out in the graviphoton background

 We therefore see that the relation between the conifold and the K-point is exact in the sense that we can associate the prepotential term (\ref{prepotntrsuf}) to integrating out a state with chiral central charges $Z_{\pm}$.
-The difference between the two is then that at the K-point the state has $Z_+ \neq Z_-$.
+The difference between the two is then that at the K-point the state has $Z_+ \neq Z_-$.\footnote{Note that we could consider the more symmetric form for (\ref{prepotntrsuf}) : $\frac{1}{8\pi i} \; N \; e^{-K} Z_+ Z_- \log \left(e^{-K} Z_- Z_+ \right)$.
+This would then require taking $N = 2$ for the K-point.}

 The chiral central charges (\ref{chicencck}) imply the rather remarkable difference between the conifold and the K-point, which is that integrating out the state at the K-point yields an infinite distance singularity in the moduli space.
 This arises from the linear term $s \log s$ in the prepotential, coming from the cross term between the central charges.
 The relation between this term and the infinite distance is shown in section \ref{sec:mirinf}.